t-witek123/t-witek123/README.md

 - 👋 Hi, I’m Tomasz
-- 👀 I’m interested in new technologies, GNU/Linux and Web Development
+- 👀 I’m interested in new technologies, SOC and AI
-- 🌱 I’m currently learning JS, HTML and CSS
+- 🌱 I’m currently learning more about AI
 - 📫 Contact: t_witek@protonmail.com